 The last latest small business trend is all about 5G.
 5G networks will likely be all across the world in 2020 and can open avenues like we’ve never seen.
 On average, 5G pushes download speeds of about 1 Gbps and with high download speeds, it completely changes how we interact on the internet.
 It makes interactions far more instantaneous which benefits small businesses so much because they can communicate and get things done so much faster.

-2019 isn’t over yet but to date, these are the latest small business trends.
-Stay ahead of the competition by adding these trends into your next strategy and growth meeting.
+2019 isn’t over yet but to date, these are the latest small business trends to keep an eye on.
+Stay ahead of the competition by adding these trends into your next strategy and growth meeting, it’s the best way to keep your business ahead of the competition.

 Easily manage your employees & business